AdobeDocs/commerce-admin.en/help/systems/data-export.md

       ![Data export - product based on SKU](./assets/data-export-entity-attributes-sku.png)<!-- zoom -->

-    - To omit an attribute from the export, select the **Exclude** checkbox at the beginning of the row.
-For example, to export only the sku and image columns, select the checkbox of every other attribute.
+    - To omit an attribute from the export, select the **[!UICONTROL Exclude]** checkbox at the beginning of the row.
+For example, to export only the `sku` and `image` columns, select the checkbox of every other attribute.
 The column appears in the export file, but without any values.

       ![Data export - exclude attributes](./assets/data-export-filter-exclude.png)<!-- zoom -->

-1. Scroll down and click **Continue** in the lower-right corner of the page.
+1. Scroll down and click **[!UICONTROL Continue]** in the lower-right corner of the page.

-   Upon completion of the task, the file is processed through a message queue (make sure your cron job is running).
+   Upon completion of the task, the file is processed through a message queue (make sure that your cron job is running).
 The exported file is saved in the `var/export/ folder`.
 For more information about the message queue, see [Manage message queues](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues.html) in the _Configuration Guide_.

    You can save or open the exported CSV file as a spreadsheet, then edit the data and import it back into your store.

    >[!NOTE]
    >
-   >By default, all exported files are located in the `<Magento-root-directory>/var/export` folder.
-If the Remote storage module is enabled, all exported files are located in the `<remote-storage-root-directory>/import_export/export` folder.
+   >By default, all exported files are in the `<Magento-root-directory>/var/export` folder.
+If the Remote storage module is enabled, all exported files are in the `<remote-storage-root-directory>/import_export/export` folder.

 ## Troubleshooting resources